mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ### `zabbix`

-The `zabbix` service serves two purposes:
+As an introduction, the blog post [Zabbix meets MQTT] explains a bit of the background, and which thought process went into integrating [Zabbix] with MQTT and mqttwarn.
+Following this rationale, the `zabbix` service plugin implements two things.

-1. it can create a [Zabbix] host on-the-fly via Low-level Discovery (LLD)
+1. Create a Zabbix host on the fly, via [Zabbix low-level discovery] (LLD).
-2. it can send an item/value pair to a [Zabbix] trapper
+2. Send a metric item/value pair to a [Zabbix trapper].

 ![Zabbix](assets/zabbix.png)